stho32/PreciseFolderSync/README.md

 - The Synchronizer does not have an IoHandler.

 - There is another class IoCommandListExecutor:
-    - It has a method IoOperationResult[] Execute(IoCommandList commands)
+    - It has a method IoOperationResult[] Execute(IoCommandList commands, IIoHandler ioHandler)
         - The IoCommandList is sorted:
             - DirectoryExistsIoCommand: Subdirectories are placed after their parent directories.
             - DirectoryDoesNotExistIoCommand: They are placed behind all their subdirectory commands and file commands of files that are inside of them
         - All commands are executed and their results are gathered and returned.

 ## Next features
 - ignoreFiles = ..., ignorePath = ...